The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 You will wake early in the morning and prepare your backpack.
 We suggest you do your packing the night before to avoid last-minute hassle.
 After breakfast, your trekking guide will take you to the Busprak, from where you will head towards Pokhara on a tourist bus.
 If you are trekking in a group, you can also hire a jeep or travel by air, for which the package prices would change.
 After 7 to 8 hours of travelling by road, you will reach Pokhara, where you will rest for the day.
 At night, you can explore the Lakeside and the cafes there.

 Early morning, you will have your breakfast and get ready to head towards Nayapul, the starting point of the Annapurna Base Camp Trek.
-It will take about one and a half to two hours to get there.
-From Nayapul, you will commence your trek.
-Your final destination today will be Tikhedhunga (1,540 m).
+It will take about 3 and a half to four hours to get there.
+Your final destination today will be Ulleri (1,950 m).

-After walking 20 minutes from Nayapul, you will reach Birethanti, where you must verify your legal documents (ACAP and TIMS Card) to enter this area.
-After this stop, the trail slightly inclines, reaching Tikhedunga by following the right side of Burundi Khola, Passing Through the Villages of Sudame, Ramghai, and Hille.
+After driving 10 minutes from Nayapul, you will reach Birethanti, where you must verify your legal documents (ACAP and TIMS Card) to enter this area.
+After this stop, the trail slightly inclines, reaching Ulleri 1950m by following the right side of Burundi Khola, Passing Through the Villages of Sudame, Ramghai, and Hille.
 You will also cross the Gurung settlement and a beautiful field of rice and millet.

 Trek from Tikhedunga (1,540 m) to Ghorepani (2,850 m) via Ulleri